 In fact, a great gallery wall can make something two-dimensional so much more powerful, even communicating certain moods to inform how you feel on a day-to-day basis.
 Whether you decide to mix mediums, styles, price ranges, family photos, and abstract art; would rather keep things minimal and modern; or even just want to display your kid's artwork in an elevated way, our tips and hacks below will help guide you.
 Ready for some wall décor inspiration?
-Scroll through our top five photo-wall ideas, each with a stunning visual for inspiration.
+Scroll through these 20 gallery wall ideas, each with a stunning visual for inspiration.

 Craft a Narrative

 We're in love with this seating area, where every design decision contributes to an engaging narrative.
 The dissonance between simple elegance and casual relaxation keeps the aesthetic pleasing and engaging without feeling forced.
 If you love photography, consider choosing pieces that make sense in the context of your home and that will contribute to the story you've already created with the other elements of your interiors.

 In the right frame, anything can be art.
 In fact, some frames can even be considered a piece of art in their own right, making ticket stubs, postcards, and polaroids look expensive.
 On the other hand, if your artwork is strong enough, a simple, clean frame (or no frame at all) might be the answer.

 This cool dining room is so inviting that it almost looks more like a living room.
 We love how the frames flanking the window add another element of interest.
 While symmetry may work in a home with a different style, we really like that the art doesn't mirror itself here.
 For a bigger statement, use a large frame in a bold color, and then hang two smaller ones with a neutral frame.